seanstrom/Essays/importance-of-values.md

 prependHeader = prepend 'Header'
 ```

-Before we use the `readFile` function, we'll create some functions that will be meant to compose with file data from `readFile`.
+Above we create some functions that will be meant to compose with file data from `readFile`.
 We start by creating the functions `append` and `prepend`, which both take in a string and then file data.
 We'll also create the `prependHeader` and `appendFooter` functions for convenience.
-Now if try to compose these new functions with `readFile`, like we did with our other functions, we'll get errors.
+Now what happens when we try to compose these new functions directly with `readFile`.

 ```coffeescript
 file = readFile './file', (err, data) ->